-Austria Election: Sebastian Kurz Expected To Regain Power
+Austria Election: Sebastian Kurz Poised To Regain Power

 The caretaker government axed the departure center signs and cancelled plans to pay new asylum-seekers sweatshop wages.

 Migration is not the top issue in this election.
+Austrians are nowadays more interested in issues such as climate change.

 But the Freedom Party still brings it up.